 National Bittersweet Chocolate with Almonds Day is an opportunity to celebrate the sumptuous combination of chocolate and almonds.
 Nearly 40 percent of all the world’s almonds end up in some form of chocolate, most often a candy bar.
 The pairing is one of the oldest known recipes using chocolate.
 While National Bittersweet Chocolate with Almonds Day, held on November 7, is sponsored by the National Confectioners Association, it’s primarily an online celebration involving dark chocolate and almond lovers.

-National Bittersweet Chocolate with Almonds Day - History
+National Bittersweet Chocolate with Almonds Day timeline

 Government endorsed chocolate